ucsdmanorlab/PSSR2/docs/source/guide/start.rst

 Installation
 -------------

+It is required that `Python <https://www.python.org>`_ is installed to use **PSSR**.
+If you have not already, download it `here <https://www.python.org/downloads>`_.

 Before installing **PSSR**, you may want to create an environment for it with

 .. code-block:: console

-   (base) $ conda env create pssr
+   $ conda env create pssr

-or the equivalent for any other environment manager.
+or the equivalent for any other environment manager if you chose to do so.

 |